argoarsiks/factorio-image-generator/README.md

 ![Python](https://img.shields.io/badge/Python-3.10%2B-blue)
-# Image to Factorio Blueprint Converter
+# Image to Factorio Blueprint

 A Python tool that converts images into Factorio blueprints, allowing you to recreate pictures in-game using colored lamps.